nummacway/gb300/README.md

 ### SEGA Mega Drive and SEGA Master System

 Only MD is advertised and there are no SMS games included.
 The device will still play them if you add them yourself.
 The button assignments are strange, though.

+Despite the undocumented support for SMS, you aren't that lucky with the other options here:
+* Sega CD games (`.bin` or `.cue` with changed extension or forcing the GB300 to show them) will load indefinitely, even the tiniest ones and ones with only one image.
+* Most Sega 32X games will not display anything at all, even if you put the correct BIOS in the root or Roms directory.
+A few games like Knuckles' Chaotix display an error message.
+You must change the extension to a supported one to try this.
+* Many (but not all) Game Gear games will load, often without any working controls.
+Colors and sometimes graphics in general are severely glitched, but Audio is fine.
+You can actually play Sonic the Hedgehog (1), but it will soon crash and restart.
+You must change the extension to a supported one to try this.

 Compared to the SF2000, the following game is missing:
 * `007 Shitou - The Duel.zmd`